 Importing and exporting JCR data programmatically with Java

 The need to export and import JCR data using custom Java classes is very rare.
 Generally, using Groovy scripts is sufficient.

 If you need to export JCR data, use the class DataTransporter.

 When importing bootstrap files, we recommend you use task classes, which can handle bootstrap files called from your module version handler.
-For an example about how to use the module version handler.
+For an example about how to use the module version handler, see create version handler.
 Magnolia provides tasks to handle bootstrap files out of the box, see ModuleBootstrapTask, ModuleDependencyBootstrapTask and SamplesBootstrapTask; you also can write a custom task for instance by extending AbstractTask.